Raq1/TR7AE-Mesh-Editor/README.md

 - Texture conversion to .pcd via drag-and-drop on Blender viewport

 For help and support, join the Tomb Raider Modding Discord: https://discord.gg/euRUvFkpjb

+Known limits/issues:

+- The limit of vertex count for one entire model is 21,845
+- Addon currently only supports 1 HSphere/HBox/HCapsule.
+HMarkers are the only HInfo component that can have multiple entries.
+This will be fixed in the future.
+- Exporting the main model of lara_natla.drm from Anniversary causes the game to crash if the "Unknown 2" flag of the fire effect mesh is left unchanged.
+This means, however, that the fire effect won't be there anymore.
+There's currently no knowledge as to why this happens exactly.